 - salt & pepper to taste

-Layer the slices, I like how it looks with them all standing up in stripy rows.
+- Layer the slices of beetroot and potatoes, I like how it looks with them all standing up in stripy rows.
 If you choose to lay the slices down flat, make sure the overall layers don't exceed around 5cm or it might take forever to cook through.

 This is also brilliant as left overs.
 It becomes even more squidgily delicious.